-- Communication: M.S. candidates will demonstrate the ability to comprehend, apply and evaluate information from chemistry literature which is to be orally presented and validated in a seminar. - Applied Chemistry Knowledge: M.S. candidates will demonstrate chemistry proficiency in the subdisciplines of chemistry: analytical, inorganic, organic, biochemistry and physical as it pertains to real life applications and product development - Research Training and Ethics: M.S. candidates will acquire the basic tools needed to carry out independent chemical research.
+- Communication: M.S. candidates will demonstrate the ability to comprehend, apply and evaluate information from chemistry literature which is to be orally presented and validated in a seminar. - Applied Chemistry Knowledge: M.S. candidates will demonstrate chemistry proficiency in the sub-disciplines of chemistry: analytical, inorganic, organic, biochemistry and physical as it pertains to real life applications and product development - Research Training and Ethics: M.S. candidates will acquire the basic tools needed to carry out independent chemical research.
 Students should become proficient in their specialized area of chemistry and successfully complete a written graduate level research project designed to address industrial and other collaborative needs.

-- Take CHEM 792, 711, 722, 732, 743 - Select 6 credit hours from: BIOL 600-799, CHEM 600-799, CHEN 600-799, MATH 600-799, PHYS 600-799 - Select 9 credit hours from: ACCT 708, 714; ECON 706; MGMT 705, 712, 718 - Take 5 credit hours: CHEM 770
+- Core courses (12 credits): CHEM 711, 722, 732, 743 - Select 6 credit hours from: BIOL, CHEM, CHEN, MATH, PHYS with approval of advisor - Select 9 credit hours from: ACCT 708, 714; ECON 706; MGMT 705, 712, 718 - Internship (CHEM 784: 3 credits)